-against homosexuals, it breached gay men's right to dignity.
+As well as representing discrimination against homosexuals, the crime of sodomy breached gay men's right to dignity.
 To criminalise sexual intercourse per anum between male adults, the crime of sodomy punished a sexual behaviour that is identified by society as a practice related to homosexuals.
 So the crime of sodomy stigmatised all homosexuals who, in judicial terms, were sex offenders.
-That put all homosexuals in a vulnerable situation based only on the fact that they have a sexual behaviour.
+That put all homosexuals in a vulnerable situation, based only on the fact that they have a sexual behaviour.